Metal vs Wood Bed Frame Noises: How to Sleep Quieter

 • Look for tight joinery in wooden frames or rubber-dampened joints in metal models.

-• Consider hybrid designs that use both materials for balance.
+• Consider hybrid designs for balance.

 • Eco-conscious?
 Explore sustainable bed frame options.